Star-Demand/.github/profile/README.md

 ## Contribute
 <div style="text-align: justify">
-We look forward to connecting with you and advancing the future of printing together!
+We look forward to connecting with you and advancing the future of AI together!
 </div>